jankstar/MovieCat/README.md

 ## Supported codec

 The supported codec depends on the browser - Chrome in version 113, for example, only supports WebM as a container and VP8, VP9 or H.264 for video encoding.
 The media player, however, can play mp4.
 For this reason, only files with the WebM extension are selected in the file api.
 The button for native upload also loads any other file.
 For ts (mpeg), for example, only the sound is decoded and played on.
 So if you need a player, you should use VLC.

+Compression and post-processing (e.g. deleting commercials) is easier for mp4, so I use the tool `HandBrake` on a Mac to convert webm to mp4, then chain several files with ffmpeg if necessary and edit with `Avidemux`.

 # Server